vikase/TenSecondReviews/README.md

 For the purposes of this project, I limited myself to electronic product reviews.

-Each category (Cameras, laptops, phones, etc.) has a collection of json files that each represent a particular product, all the reviews associated with that product, and other metadata related to the product.
+Each category (cameras, laptops, phones, etc.) has a collection of json files that each represent a particular product, all the reviews associated with that product, and other metadata related to the product.

 #### Repetition Detection
 Once the pushup duration window is calculated, Workout Buddy uses peak detection algorithms, on the unfiltered pitch data, to pick out the press-down and push-up times for each repetition in the set.
 The maximum press-down amplitude and the repetition duration are extracted for classifying the pushup form.
 In addition, the entire pitch and y-acceleration repetition time series are used during the classification process (See process_data.py and detect_peaks.py for more details).